Charter of the Audit & Risk Committee of the Board of Directors

 d.
 The Committee shall prepare an annual report to be included in the Company’s annual proxy statement to shareholders.

 e.
-The Committee shall annually review and approve the Company’s Enterprise Policies and Charters as required by the Federal Reserve Board.
+The Committee shall review and approve the Company’s enterprise-wide policies and other related documents, as appropriate.

 a.
 In exercising its oversight responsibility, the Committee shall have access to members of management and material reports or inquiries received from, and any reports of examination submitted by, the various federal and state financial institution regulatory authorities and management’s responses to such reports or inquiries.
 The Committee may inquire into any issues that it considers to be of material concern to the Committee or the Board of Directors.

 b.
 The Committee shall have authority to conduct or authorize investigations into any matters within its scope of responsibilities and to retain advisers, including counsel and other professionals, to assist in the conduct of any investigation and determine their compensation.

 c.
 The Committee shall report regularly to the Board of Directors with respect to its activities.